mrSnow-tr/PortaLink/README.md

 The application therefore normally does **not** require you to manually install `cloudflared`.

 > The `cloudflared` binary is third-party software developed by Cloudflare.
-It is not part of PortaLink's original source code.
+It is not part of Sharelink's original source code.

 ---